-The Company would be allowed to acquire such Ready to Build Projects for a nominal upfront consideration provided that (i) any remaining consideration is paid by the Company only where construction is substantially complete and where such ESS Projects are capable of commercial operations, and (ii) the Company has a put option to transfer back the Ready to Build Projects to the seller in certain circumstances.
-The Investment Policy would also be amended to allow the Company to provide loan finance to Ready to Build Projects for payments under the EPC contract or EPC management contract suite which cannot be classed as being for equipment, provided that no more than 10 per cent. of Gross Asset Value (calculated at the time that finance is provided based on the latest available valuations) may be exposed in aggregate to any such loans.
+The existing investment policy only allows the Company to invest in Ready to Build Projects for a nominal upfront consideration, provided that (i) any remaining consideration is paid by the Company only where construction is substantially complete and where such ESS Projects are capable of commercial operations and (ii) the Company has a put option to transfer back the Ready to Build Project to the seller in certain circumstances.
+The acquisition structure necessary to comply with the existing investment policy is challenging for third party sellers who expect to receive more than nominal consideration upfront, and therefore the Company has not acquired any Ready to Build Projects from third parties to date and instead, has only made such acquisitions of Ready to Build Projects from the Gresham House Group.